 Codex CFast 2.0. reader.

-Only catch is that this workflow is only allowed with Codex readers.
-ARRI ALEXA Mini is probably the most popular camera in Russia and I work with it a lot, yet it doesn’t always come with a Codex reader.
+The only catch is that this workflow is only allowed with Codex readers.
+ARRI ALEXA Mini is probably the most popular camera in Russia, and I work with it a lot, yet it doesn’t always come with a Codex reader.
 So I got my own!

 I am sure that HDE with proper offloading software is the future of shooting raw.
 Especially with new LF sensors becoming more mainstream.
 Alexa LF open gate generates 2-6 TB a day, per camera, which can be HDE compressed to 1.5-4 TB.
 That’s 2 TB less to copy per day to the client’s drive!

-Well the most exciting part about my setup is speed and mobility.
-And it does both of those flawlessly.
+Well, the most exciting part about my setup is speed and mobility.
+And it does both flawlessly.

-There is a lot less awkward moments when media has to copy after everyone has packed.
-Generators can stop working when planned, AC’s take their cards and readers back as well.
-Nobody waits for the DIT no more 😉
+There are a lot fewer awkward moments when media has to copy after everyone has packed.
+Generators can stop working when planned; AC’s take their cards and readers back as well.
+Nobody waits for the DIT no more.